 On March 19th, the Alabama state House Boards, Agencies, and Commissions Committee reported out HB 9, which would affect background checks for polygraph examiners.
-Specifically, the bill states that it would “require [a polygraph examiner] applicant to provide two sets of fingerprints to the Board of Polygraph Examiners to forward to the State Bureau of Investigations for a state and national background check of the applicant.”
-Additionally, the bill would require the applicant to provide written consent for the release of the background check to the Board of Polygraph Examiners and that the costs associated with the background check are paid by the applicant.
+Specifically, the bill states that it would “require [a polygraph examiner] candidate to provide two sets of fingerprints to the Board of Polygraph Examiners to forward to the State Bureau of Investigations for a state and national background check of the candidate.”
+Additionally, the bill would require the candidate to provide written consent for the release of the background check to the Board of Polygraph Examiners and that the costs associated with the background check are paid by the candidate.
 Finally, the bill states that information obtained pursuant to the background check would be kept confidential, “except that such information received and relied upon in denying the issuance of a license in [the] state may be disclosed as may be necessary to support the denial or when subpoenaed from a court.”

 On March 19th, the New Jersey Assembly Transportation and Independent Authorities Committee held a hearing on A. 3765, which would require background checks for ride-sharing companies.
 A similar bill is pending in California, AB 24.
-Under the New Jersey bill, ride-sharing companies would be required to conduct, “either directly or by a third party, a criminal history record background check on an applicant” and conduct subsequent background checks every three years.
+Under the New Jersey bill, ride-sharing companies would be required to conduct, “either directly or by a third party, a criminal history record background check on an candidate” and conduct subsequent background checks every three years.
 Companies would also be required to conduct a driver’s license record check.
 The bill would expressly prohibit the employment of drivers who have been convicted of certain crimes.
 On March 18th, Uber Technologies, Inc. (Uber) responded, stating that “the bill…would drive Uber out of New Jersey.”
 The California bill is similar to the New Jersey bill; however, the California bill would “require a driver…to submit to the [state’s] Department of Justice fingerprint images and related information for the purpose of obtaining information as to the existence and content of state convictions and state arrests.”
 The bill would also subject drivers to mandatory drug and alcohol testing.

 New Jersey Bill: http://www.njleg.state.nj.us/2014/Bills/A4000/3765_U1.HTM